Kingdom of Hereti: History

 Its first recorded ruler, Sahl Smbatean, slaughtered the Caucasian Albanian (Mihranids) royal family in 822 and declared himself "Shah of Arran", currying favour with the Caliphate by betraying the Zoroastrian Babak Khorramdin he was recognized as the ruler of Arran.
 Sahl later incurred Arab distrust, was arrested and sent to Baghdad; he was succeeded by his son Adarnase I and grandson, Grigol Hamam.
 The principality gained significant strength and prestige by 893, allowing Prince Grigol Hamam to be crowned as the king.

 Alarmed by the increasing power of the Heretian kingdom, Kvirike I, the ruler of the neighbouring Kakhetian principality, allied himself with King Constantine III of Abkhazia and, in 915, campaigned against King Adarnase II Patrikios.
 The allies occupied and divided the country but for a short time as Adarnase Patrikios soon reconquered what had been lost.
-The kingdom survived Kakhetian attacks, but lost Caucasian Albania to its Sallarid (Iranian Azerbaijan) neighbour.
-Adarnase married Queen Dinar, a daughter of Adarnase III of Tao, with whom he had son Ishkhanik.
+The kingdom survived Kakhetian attacks but lost Caucasian Albania to its Sallarid (Iranian Azerbaijan) neighbour.
+Adarnase married Queen Dinar, a daughter of Adarnase III of Tao, with whom he had a son Ishkhanik.

-Ishkhanik, a son and successor of Adarnase Patrikios, ruled together with his mother Queen regnant Dinar.
-Under them, Hereti was forced to recognize the supremacy of the stronger neighbour, Principality of Daylam, ruled by the Salarid dynasty.
-According to The Georgian Chronicles Queen Dinar, along with her son Ishkhani converted Hereti to the Eastern Orthodox confession and abandoned the Oriental Orthodox confession in the 10th century.
+Ishkhanik was the son and successor of Adarnase Patrikios.
+Under Ishkhanik, Hereti was forced to recognize the supremacy of the stronger neighbour, Principality of Daylam, ruled by the Salarid dynasty.
+According to The Georgian Chronicles, Queen Dinar, during the reign of her son Ishkhani, converted Hereti to the Eastern Orthodox confession and abandoned the Oriental Orthodox confession in the 10th century.
 In 950, Ishkhanik took advantage of the bitter power struggle in the Sallarid state, and ceased to pay tribute effectively restoring his independence.

-The next Heretian ruler, John (Ioane Senekerim, 951–959), during his reign kingdom of Hereti reached a climax of power and prestige, mainly after annexation of right bank of Caucasian Albania.
+The next Heretian ruler, John (Ioane Senekerim, 951–959), during his reign kingdom of Hereti reached a climax of power and prestige, mainly after the annexation of the right bank of Caucasian Albania.
 Armenian historian Movses Kaghankatvatsi calls him "restorer of the Kingdom of Albania".
 Later he annexed parts of Kakheti and adopted the title of "King of the Tsanars".
-John had a good relations towards the representatives of the Sallaried Dynasty and with David III Kuropalates of Tao.
+John had good relations towards the representatives of the Sallaried Dynasty and with David III Kuropalates of Tao.
 Like his father and his grandmother Queen Dinar, he contributed a lot to the conversion of his kingdom.
-He died in 959 without heir.
+He died in 959 without an heir.